If you’re ever arranging your own accommodation, then it’s pretty likely that you’re going to come across Booking.com at some point.

 To avoid potential problems, always read every word of the small print.
 Booking.com says that any extra taxes or charges will be clearly shown at the point of booking, so look out for these.

 In rare cases, rooms may be canceled at the last minute.
-This can occur however you make a reservation, however.
-Such as when booking directly.
+This can occur when you make a reservation even when booking directly.

 Does Booking.Com Offer Free Cancellation?